 Rudy’s

-On the old site of Wahaca’s Soho restaurant on Wardour Street comes this lively joint serving up ‘the North’s favourite pizza’.
+While it might serve up ‘the North’s favourite pizza’, Rudy’s has been stealing the hearts of Londoners for a while now.
+This lively joint now has multiple locations in the city, with its most recent outpost setting up shop in Clapham.
 With Neapolitan authenticity coursing through its heart, only trained and accredited pizzaiolos (pizza-makers) are let loose in the kitchen, many from the home of pizza itself, Italy.
-Everyone is catered for from the modern pizza eater (vegan and gluten free options) to the traditionalist (the classic margherita or ‘carne’), and always a chef’s special.
+Everyone is catered for from the modern pizza eater (vegan options) to the traditionalist (the classic margherita or ‘carne’), and always a chef’s special.
 That all-important base is made using Caputo ‘00’ flour, made daily on site and left to ferment for at least a day, meaning a chewy light crust is par for the course.

 Various locations; rudyspizza.co.uk